sphinx-doc/sphinx/doc/domains.rst

    Reference a C++ object.
 You can give the full signature (and need to, for overloaded functions.)

+.. admonition:: Note on References

+   It is currently impossible to link to a specific version of an overloaded method.
+Currently the C++ domain is the first domain that has basic support for overloaded methods and until there is more data for comparison we don't want to select a bad syntax to reference a specific overload.
+Currently Sphinx will link to the first overloaded version of the method / function.

 The Standard Domain
 -------------------